bugeats/stylus-vrhr/README.md

 Minimalist vertical rhythm and horizontal rhythm plugin for stylus.

 I've been using these helpers on all my stylus projects for years.
 It makes your pages look harmonious and consistent.
+Stop picking random pixel numbers, and use some basic geometry.

 Looks like this: